FractalAIResearchLabs/Fathom-R1/README.md

 Curriculum Learning is a common training strategy for LLMs and is known to enhance their problem-solving abilities by gradually increasing the complexity of problems during training.
 Using the **93K Open-R1 dataset**, we annotate question difficulty on a scale from **1 to 10** using **OpenAI's o3mini**.
 We retain questions rated **5 or above**, and further filter them by **solve rates between 0.2 and 0.6**, as estimated from multiple **14B model** responses.
 This filtered subset becomes the **Curriculum Learning dataset**.

- We perform supervised fine-tuning (SFT) on top of the **R1-Distill-14B**, using a **curriculum schedule** where, within each epoch, the model encounters questions in order of increasing difficulty — starting from easier ones and gradually progressing to harder problems.
+ We perform supervised fine-tuning (SFT) on top of the **R1-Distill-14B** under **16K** context, using a **curriculum schedule** where, within each epoch, the model encounters questions in order of increasing difficulty — starting from easier ones and gradually progressing to harder problems.
 By starting with simpler examples, the model can learn basic patterns more effectively, which aids in understanding more complex data later on.
 This **scaffolding** allows the model to build confidence on **moderately difficult questions** before confronting more **complex math problems**, reducing the risk of **early overfitting** and improving overall **robustness**.
 We name this model **Ramanujan-Ganit-R1-14B-V0.6**